meltano/handbook/src/_engineering/team-practices.md

 During the weekly Thursday sync between Engineering and Product leadership (`@aj` and `@taylor`), Product and Engineering leadership will perform the following maintenance:

-1. Move those topics on the Office Hours board in Gitlab into the "Discussed" column, effectively resetting the "Up Next" list for the upcoming week.
+1. Move those topics on the [Office Hours board](https://github.com/orgs/meltano/projects/9) in GitHub into the "Discussed" column, effectively resetting the "Up Next" list for the upcoming week.
 2. For any upcoming, in-progress, or recently released features that need discussion or refinement:
-   1. Move into `Up Next` on the Office Hours board in GitHub.
+   1. Move into `Up Next` on the [Office Hours board](https://github.com/orgs/meltano/projects/9) in GitHub.
    2. Tag an engineer or another team member on the issue, requesting grooming of the description - or any other needed prep, per the engineer's discretion.

 If fewer than 3 topics are selected as candidates for discussion in the upcoming week, and/or if one or more topics require community member attendance, then Engineering or Product leadership will raise these concerns as new threads in the `#office-hours-planning` channel.